snarasi6/Rocket-launch-Stykz/README.md

 Download the Stykz software and install it.
 Downlaod the rocketlaunch.stykz file.
 Open the rocketlaunch.stykz file with the Stykz software.
 Now you can access each frame and see how it works.
-You can see the gif file attached here to see the animation.
+You can see the gif file- rocketlaunch2.gif attached here to see the animation.